PLEASE SHARE ELECTRONICALLY ♻ DO

 Electricity

-— Turn the lights/AC/heat off when you’re not directly using them.
+— Turn the lights/AC/heat off when you’re not directly

 d.